endreszabo/blog/_posts/2011-07-18 - Nginx as a general purpose TCP proxy.rst

 - pop3,
 - imap and general tcp handshake.

-A simply tcp proxy configuration entry looks like this (taken from README):
+A simple tcp proxy configuration entry looks like this (taken from README):

 ::